3rdRingwood/3rdringwood.github.io/gdpr/index.md

 #### Questions about Data Protection or the use of Personal Data

-Any questions or comments about data protection or this policy, notwithstanding your rights above, should be addressed to the 3rd Ringwood Scout Group Chairman (or Data Protection officer) at 3rd Ringwood Scout Group, Hightown Community Hall, 88 Eastfield Lane, Ringwood, Hants BH24 1UR
+Any questions or comments about data protection or this policy, notwithstanding your rights above, should be addressed to the 3rd Ringwood Scout Group Chairperson (or Data Protection officer) at 3rd Ringwood Scout Group, Hightown Community Hall, 88 Eastfield Lane, Ringwood, Hants BH24 1UR

 #### Adult Members Personal records